 Unfortunately, it’s quite common for property owners in Malaga not to respond to requests through website portals.
 Worst still, many landlords will leave the ad up long after the room or apartment has been taken.
 So, if there’s a phone number on an ad, call or send a Whatsapp message.
 It will help you to save a lot of time.

 If you’re looking to live in the centre of Malaga, be aware that most properties will be quite old.
-As a result, this means that the building materials are not the highest quality and therefore the insulation is poor.
+As a result, this means that the building materials are not of the highest quality (compared to Northern Europe, for example) and therefore the insulation is poor.